AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 While Paralyzed, you experience the following effect:

-**Struggle.** While you are Paralyzed you are also under the effects of the Struggling condition.
-If the Paralyzed condition ends, the Struggling condition also ends.
+**Struggle.** While you are Paralyzed you are also under the effects of the Struggling Condition.
+If the Paralyzed Condition ends, the Struggling Condition also ends.

 **Speed 0.** Your Speed is 0 and can't change.